Peripheral Fatigue During Strength Training

 When elite athletes are faced with a tough workout or practice they often times have to dig deep and find the strength to finish it, no matter what it takes.
 It is not uncommon for athletes to experience this feeling on a semi-regular basis.
-But what is happening in thes instances to make their muscles feel like they are about to give out?
+But what is happening in these instances to make their muscles feel like they are about to give out?
 It’s the process of peripheral fatigue.

 What is Peripheral Fatigue?

-In the world of sports, fatigue can be defined as the inability to maintain a given exercise a high intensity.
+In the world of sports, fatigue can be defined as the inability to maintain a given exercise at a high intensity.
 This can mean falling off a goal pace in running, rowing, or swimming, or struggling to complete those last few repetitions in your strength training workout.
 Peripheral fatigue is an athlete’s inability to maintain their expected level of exercise intensity.
 Several factors play into peripheral fatigue, often acting in combination.

 General Causes of Fatigue